Corporate Training 101: The Basics

 2. Compliance training

-Compliance training is often a part of new hire onboarding and has a mandatory nature.
-It is typically a formal program that is focused on company policies or rules that enable employees and employers to prevent both problems in the workplace and violations of the law.
+Compliance training is typically a formal program that is focused on company policies or rules that enable employees and employers to prevent both problems in the workplace and violations of the law.

-These policies and procedures are usually job or industry-specific.
-Location can also influence what staff should be compliant in and what kind of training is required.
-For example, compliance training can include anti-harassment and diversity training programs, business ethics, workplace safety, and data protection and privacy training.
+These policies and procedures are usually job- or industry-specific.
+Location can also influence training requirements, determining the areas of compliance and the types of mandatory training for staff.
+For example, compliance training can include programs on anti-harassment, diversity, business ethics, workplace safety, data protection, and privacy.

 Compliance Training: Definition, Theories, and Examples →